Bruno-de-l-Escaille/go_Initializr/README.md

 ### Logging

 The application uses structured logging with zerolog:
-- Logs are output in JSON format in production
+- Logs are output in JSON format
 - Console-friendly format in development
 - Request logging middleware tracks all HTTP requests